 11. Locking the room/apartment doors

 12. Guests (when are they ok?)

 13. Sharing expenses (cleaning supplies, toilet paper, etc.)

-In an effort to encourage students who live on-campus at South Alabama to take ownership & responsibility for their living community, Housing & Residence Life incorporates Roommate Agreements as a foundation for successful roommate partnerships.
+In an effort to encourage students who live on-campus at South Alabama to take ownership and responsibility for their living community, Housing & Dining incorporates Roommate Agreements as a foundation for successful roommate partnerships.
 A Roommate Agreement is a document that room or apartment members negotiate together at the beginning of each year/semester (or as needed).
-This tool is intended to promote dialogue & consensus about matters pertaining to living as roommates including, but not limited to:
+This tool is intended to promote dialogue and consensus about matters pertaining to living as roommates including, but not limited to:

 • Study needs

-How this process works: As a room or apartment, residents convene &, using the Roommate Agreement obtained online, develop a set of value-based criteria by which each person in the
+How this process works: As a room or apartment, residents convene, and using the Roommate Agreement obtained online, develop a set of value-based criteria by which each person in the

 apartment will agree to live.
-Additionally, the Roommate Agreement can be revisited at any time to allow for adjustments & changes.
-As each member of
+Additionally, the Roommate Agreement can be revisited at any time to allow for adjustments and changes.
+As each member

-Note: All decisions must be consistent with the USA Housing & Residence Life Community Standards, the Residence Hall Contract, & the Student Code of Conduct.
+Note: All decisions must be consistent with the USA Housing & Dining Community Standards, the Housing Contract, and the Student Code of Conduct.